About

 Every data point has a source.
 Every pipeline is documented.

 Most biotech intelligence products are black boxes.
-Data appears without explanation of where it came from, how it was cleaned, or what might be wrong with it.
-We take a different approach.
+Data appears in flashy graphics, but without explanation of where it came from, how it was cleaned, or what might be wrong with it.
+RxDataLab documents every step of our pipeline, from source to display.
+Every data point traces back to its original filing.

 Data Sources

-We pull exclusively from primary regulatory sources.
-These are filings and registrations that are made because they are legally required, not because a company has a good PR team.
+We pull exclusively from primary regulatory sources: filings and registrations that are made because they are legally required.

-ClinicalTrials.gov — The NLM registry of clinical research.
-450K+ trials, updated via the AACT database (Aggregate Analysis of ClinicalTrials.gov), a daily-refreshed PostgreSQL mirror built for bulk analysis.
-Every trial has a unique NCT ID assigned by NIH.
+• ClinicalTrials.gov — The NLM registry of clinical research.
+450K+ trials, updated via the AACT database (Aggregate Analysis of ClinicalTrials.gov).

 The result is a maintained mapping of 500+ public companies with canonical company records linking the various databases, enabling us to quickly query across the regulatory landscape.

-We track every SEC filing for the companies in our database, and we parse parse a subset of these filings into structured, normalized database tables.
+We track every SEC filing for the companies in our database, and we parse a subset of these filings into structured, normalized database tables.
 This preserves data lineage and enables relational queries across filing types.
+In particular, our tracking of beneficial ownership and insider activity in biotech is unparalleled.
+Here is a subset of the forms we track more closely, and why:

-Form 4 (insider trading): is a required filing for company insiders and >10% owners.
+Form 4 (insider activity): is a required filing for company insiders and >10% owners.
 We track the filers and companies, allowing us to watch and aggregate in many useful ways.

 Schedule 13 (beneficial ownership): are mandated filings for >5% owners.
 We parse and track this information and use it across our database to track institutional investor activity.

-RxDataLab has a custom document scraper and parser.
-We do not use any data vendors for SEC data.
-Every filing displayed on the platform links to the original SEC document by accession number.
+Note: RxDataLab builds and maintains its own document parsers and data pipelines.
+We do not use third-party data vendors for SEC data, which means we control provenance end-to-end.
+Every filing displayed on the platform links to the original SEC document.

 Scope and Limitations